junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 > Dean comes back out after three days, make meds (use vial), Sam not healed but stabled
 >
-> goes to the city square, Cas is gone, Dean only finds broken feathers and blood and lingering grace, people laughing talking about new angel, Dean heart hurt, use a vial to collect Cas's lost grace
+> goes to the town square, Cas is gone, Dean only finds broken feathers and blood and lingering grace, people laughing talking about new angel, Dean heart hurt, use a vial to collect Cas's lost grace
 >
 > Dean look for Cas, hoping it's not too late, doesn't dare asking around for fear they know they're close, notice signs of Cas's appearance and grace and cloth pieces here and there, torn trench coats etc., imagining the worst already, blame himself for not stopping Cas from entering the city or having to leave him